pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 We select this model because we have some target.
 Thats why we used suppervised machine learning.
 And beacuse we are classifing several features to get a binary result, we select Neuronal Networks.

+Neural networks and deep learning models will often converge on a local minimum.
+In other words, these models will often focus on a specific trend in the data and could miss the "bigger picture."

-Code can be find in the machine learning folder
+Code can be find in the machine learning folder.

 ### Description of how model was trained (or retrained, if they are using an existing model)

-The Model was trainned using keras, we used "relu" activation function, with 2 hidden layers.
+The Model was trainned using keras, we used "sigmoid" activation function, with 2 hidden layers.
 And "sigmoid" activation function.
+This is because we want a value of 0 or 1.

 		# Define the model - deep neural net, i.e., the number of input features and hidden nodes for each layer.
 		number_input_features = len(X_train[0])